distribuerede-systemer-2019/hackathon-server/readme.md

 2- Balance: Integer
 3- AccountNumber: Integer
 ​
 You can add more information as needed.

+- Find a way to implement support for multiple tellers accessing the same server at the same time.
+This should be implemented in all functions, where you might experience conflicts.

+Hint: look into the exercise regarding scalability.

 ## How to initialize
 1. Open your terminal (or git bash or whatever) and navigate to the folder you want to store your project in.